AungKaung1928/PHP/README.md

 # PHP
-All of my PHP practise projects are here.
+All of my PHP practise projects will be here.